GC-DRI/DRI26/data-literacies.md

 - Content Analysis
 - Text Analysis

-As we have discussed thus far, data are not neutral or objective.
+As we have discussed thus far, **data are not neutral or objective**.
 They are guided by and produced through our interests and assumptions, often shaped by our socio-political contexts.
 Hence, we must also understand that the forms of analyses we take to our data further shapes how we are choosing to tell the story.
 We are crafting a narrative through each of the stages of data that helps us communicate our projects to a wider audience.
 This is not to say that our analyses are not "empirical" or "scientific" but a suggestion to make transparent the theoretical foundations and perspectives that are guiding our interpretations.
 For a more nuanced perspective, consider [The Numbers Don't Speak for Themselves](https://data-feminism.mitpress.mit.edu/pub/czq9dfs5/release/2) in *[Data Feminism](https://data-feminism.mitpress.mit.edu/).*

 ## Evaluation